cjtessler/MATH3733-SP24/Lessons/Drafts/draft.md

 ### Exercise

-Add an attribute to the `Car` class called `wheels` with a default value of 4, which specifies the number of sheets on a car.
+Add an attribute to the `Car` class called `wheels` with a default value of 4, which specifies the number of wheels on a car.

 Write a `Motorcycle` class that inherits from `Car` with changes the values of `wheels` to 2 during its initialization.